 This is huge news, particularly as the government supported it and have committed to working with me on ending fur cruelty, starting with an investigation to determine how widespread illegal fur labelling is across Victoria.

-Call and write to your local Labor MP and The Premier.
+Call and write to your local Labor MP The Premier and the Minister for Consumer Affairs.
 Thank them for their support of this important investigation and let them know you support a complete ban on the sale of fur in Victoria.

 Join our mailing-list to be kept up to date with the campaign.